 Maintaining Your CPHR Designation

-For more information about the CPD requirement click here
+For more information on the CPD requirements click here

 Certification can be revoked for any of the following reasons:

 - Failure to adhere to CPHR Manitoba's Code of Ethics & Rules of Professional Conduct

 - Falsification or misrepresentation of professional employment experience or other information on any membership, certification or assessment application, or any other documents submitted to provincial HR associations, CPHR Canada, the Independent Board of Examiners (IBE), or any other regulatory bodies

 - Failure to renew provincial HR association membership or pay annual membership dues and CPHR fees